EdwinOtten/BotBuilder-WatsonV2/README.md

+# NOTE: This is a fork in progress

+Please note that this is a fork of [Vincent Perrin's repository](https://github.com/vperrinfr/BotBuilder-Watson) that is using an older watson dependency.
+I am currently working on converting this so it works with IBM Watson Asisstant V2 API.

+.

+.

+.

+.

+.

 # A Microsoft Bot Framework & IBM Watson Bot sample

 A sample bot using Microsoft Bot framework as communication channel support and IBM Watson Conversation